 Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
-"Child" 17.
+"Child" and "juvenile" are defined as "any person under eighteen (18) years of age " 17.
 Yes.
-Minors: (1) Yes.
-Minors No. 19 and "juvenile" are 15+ years of age charged with any
+Minors: (1) 15+ years of age charged with 1st degree murder, 1st degree rape, or attempt of either (prosecuted as an adult); (2) 15+ years of age charged with other felony offenses (prosecuted as a youthful offender) (3) 13 or 14 years of age charged with 1st degree Yes.
+Minors charged with any felony offense, except those qualifying for automatic transfers or direct filing.
+18 No. 19